smolang/inkblot/README.md

 ## Setup

 Run `./gradlew shadowJar` to assemble an executable jar containing the inkblot library generation tool.
-To obtain jar containing the inkblot runtime, run `./gradlew runtimeJar`.
+To obtain a jar containing the inkblot runtime, run `./gradlew runtimeJar`.
 Generated files are located in `build/libs/`.
 For information on automated tests, see [Testing.md](src/test/Testing.md).

 To use generated libraries, add the generated files to your project source tree and add the inkblot runtime jar as a dependency.
 Inkblot also requires [Jena](https://jena.apache.org/) to run.